LiorSinai/liorsinai.github.io/_posts/2023-01-04-denoising-diffusion-3-guidance.md

 [Nichol-2021]: https://arxiv.org/abs/2105.05233
 [Nichol-2022]: https://arxiv.org/abs/2112.10741

-An early proposal for guided diffusion was classifier guidance in the paper [Diffusion Models Beat GANs on Image Synthesis by Prafulla Dhariwal and Alex Nichol][Nichol-2021].
+An early proposal for guided diffusion was classifier guidance in the paper [Diffusion Models Beat GANs on Image Synthesis][Nichol-2021] by Prafulla Dhariwal and Alex Nichol.
 This technique used a classifier model to estimate a gradient through a loss function which was then added to the estimate of the sample:

 $$ \mu_t = \tilde{\mu}_t(x_t | y) + s\Sigma_\theta(x_t | y)\nabla_{x_t} \log p_\phi (y | x_t) \tag{2.1} $$